Prospective: Information for the User

 Instructions for use/manipulation

-When used in newborns and children under 2 years, the solution (in bags and administration equipment) must be protected from exposure to light until the end of administration.
+When used in newborns and children under 2 years, the solution (in bags and administration equipment) must be protected from light exposure until administration is completed.

 Special precautions for storage

-After addition of other nutritional elements
+After adding other nutritional elements

 Special precautions for disposal and other manipulations: